TheFirstPaige/CaseStudy/README.md

 Import-Module $HOME\Documents\WindowsPowerShell\Modules\MetroTransitTools\MetroTransitInfo.psm1
 ```
 ## Solution Implementation
 In order to get the information that the problem requests, we can simply use the Get-MTNextBus cmdlet that has been made available through the MetroTransitInfo module.
-The user will need to provide a bus route (using -BusRoute), a stop location (using -Stop), and a direction (using -Direction).
+The user will need to provide a bus route (by using the -BusRoute parameter), a stop location (by using the -Stop parameter), and a direction (by using the -Direction parameter).
 Below is an example command and output:
 ```
 PS C:\> Get-MTNextBus -BusRoute "METRO Blue Line" -BusStop "Mall of America Station" -Direction "South" The next departure will be in 17 Min.